Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Methodology

 \begin{defi}[Bidirectional stream] A pair of links $a=(i,j) \in A$, from node $i$ to node $j$, $a'=(i',j') \in A$, from node $i'$ to node $j'$ are said to be on the same bidirectional stream if and only if $i=j'$ and $j=i'$.
 Links which belong to the same bidirectional stream are assumed to have identical link characteristics, i.e. capacity $c_a = c_{a'}$, free-flow travel time $\tau_a=\tau_{a'}$, and length $l_{a} = l_{a'}$. \end{defi}

-Since all pedestrian pathways are assumed to be usable in both directions, all links in the network are expected to belong to a bidirectional stream.
+{In this study, a pedestrian pathway or walkway refers to a dedicated walking track that pedestrians can walk along.
+A corridor refers to a pathway with physical barrier along both sides of the path.
+Each bidirectional traffic consists of two directional flows.
+The reference direction is the direction of interest that moves against the opposite or counter direction on the same bidirectional stream.} Since all pedestrian pathways are assumed to be usable in both directions, all links in the network are expected to belong to a bidirectional stream.
 Links on the same bidirectional stream are expected to have some interaction, e.g. if one is congested, links on the same bidirectional stream are expected to be congested as well.
 However the travel times of both links may be or may not be equal depending on the pVDF which will be further discussed in Section \ref{sec:pVDF}.
 Further, links that belong to the same bidirectional stream share the same walking infrastructure, thus their pVDF attributes are identical.